 Nevada has the third-highest violent crime rate in the country, with the highest robbery rate and seventh-highest homicide rate.
-At the same time, the state is experience severe shortages in mental health care providers and the opioid epidemic continues to fuel a public health crisis.
+At the same time, the state is experiencing severe shortages in mental health care providers and the opioid epidemic continues to fuel a public health crisis.
 Additionally, Nevada’s prison population is growing, with a 20 percent increase in the state’s prison budget since 2012.
-All the while this growth in the prison population and corrections costs has not resulted in improved outcomes, as recidivism rates remain high.
+This growth in the prison population and corrections costs has not resulted in improved outcomes, as recidivism rates remain high.
 Nearly 30 percent of Nevada prison discharges fail in the community within three years of release.

-Click here to read the press release from the governor’s office.
+Click here to read coverage of the bill passage in the Nevada Appeal.

 Click here to read coverage in the Nevada Independent.